yukitsuji/Traffic_Signs_Recognition_cnn/README.md

 - Number of examples per label (some have more than others).
 - Generate fake data.

 Here is an example of a [published baseline model on this problem](http://yann.lecun.com/exdb/publis/pdf/sermanet-ijcnn-11.pdf).
-It's not required to be familiar with the approach used in the paper but, it's good practice to try to read papers like these.
+It's good practice to try to read papers like these.

-**NOTE:** The LeNet-5 implementation shown in the [classroom](https://classroom.udacity.com/nanodegrees/nd013/parts/fbf77062-5703-404e-b60c-95b78b2f3f9e/modules/6df7ae49-c61c-4bb2-a23e-6527e69209ec/lessons/601ae704-1035-4287-8b11-e2c2716217ad/concepts/d4aca031-508f-4e0b-b493-e7b706120f81) at the end of the CNN lesson is a solid starting point.
-You'll have to change the number of classes and possibly the preprocessing, but aside from that it's plug and play!

 <body>
 <p><br><font size=8>Note</font><br/></p><br/>